sfraney/wilderness_pathfinder_connections/content/Member_Portal/community-forum-discussion-boards.md

   "collective"
 ]
 +++
-A space for connection, conversation, and collective wisdom.
-Engage in discussions on various topics related to our mission, ask questions, share experiences, and support one another in a dynamic and evolving community<br><br>Naming the Mentor Network
+This is your space to connect, ask questions, and engage in conversations that matter.
+The Community Forum is where experiences are shared, wisdom is exchanged, and support is given.
+Join the discussion, explore topics related to our mission, and become part of the collective voice shaping this work.<br><br>Naming the Mentor Network

 To align with your nonprofit’s themes, consider names like: